aaggj/gps_nav_tools_ros/README.md

 ## Requirements

-Ubuntu 24.04 and Ros Rolling distro are mandatory, Rolling can be installed, following this [steps](https://docs.ros.org/en/rolling/Installation.html)
+Ubuntu 24.04 and ROS 2 Rolling distro are mandatory, Rolling can be installed, following this [steps](https://docs.ros.org/en/rolling/Installation.html)

 ## Installation